devishi-r/Node-Express/README.md

 - Can use generated access token to access all private routes
 - Convert `contactController` routes to private, and enforce validation logic
 - Creating middleware to validate client token (accessToken is passed in bearer sectin on Postman)

+Commit 10: Querying Database
+- Updated `contactModel` with owner user id
+- Converting `contactController` routes to private
+- using `validateToken` as middleware for all private routes
+- Implement `request.user.id` in contactController file to assign contacts to different users